OuadiElfarouki/llama.cpp/README-sycl.md

 - Type "oneAPI" in the search bar, then open the `Intel oneAPI command prompt for Intel 64 for Visual Studio 2022` App.

-- On the command prompt, enable the runtime environment with the following :
+- On the command prompt, enable the runtime environment with the following:
 ```
 "C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64
 ```

 c.
 Verify installation

-In the oneAPI command line, run the following to print the available SYCL devices :
+In the oneAPI command line, run the following to print the available SYCL devices:

 ```
 sycl-ls
 ```

 There should be one or more *level-zero* GPU devices displayed as **[ext_oneapi_level_zero:gpu]**.
-Below is example of such output detecting an *intel Iris Xe* GPU as a Level-zero SYCL device :
+Below is example of such output detecting an *intel Iris Xe* GPU as a Level-zero SYCL device:

 Output (example):
 ```